itsEvil/web-server/README.md

 # web-server
     Simple Web Server made in Zig

 ### Features
     - Static only
     - *Hot reloading
+    - Error page with dynamic data based on error
 ### Routing
     Target routes are passed into a StringHashMap. <br>
     If target route is found a function ptr is returned which the handler can get assets from that route.

 ### Notes
     - You have to add routes for them to be found in main.main().zig <br>
     - You have to deinit and init each page in main.reload().zig for hot reload to work
     - Hot reloading only reloads a file which has been modified in the last 3 minutes when you send a request